khrynczenko/blog/content/2020-05-27-no_discard.md

 }
 ```

-Again this code when compiled issues warning that looks exactly the same as
+Again this code when compiled issues a warning that looks exactly the same as
 the previous one.

 # Why is it useful?
-Being programmers and having to remember so many things when writing code
+Being programmers and having to remember so many things when writing code,
 it is easy to forget things.
-One of such things is to handle returned values.
+One of these things is to handle returned values.
 I think that when function returns something it is not for no reason and it
 is our job to do something with that value whether it is result of some
 calculation or just error indicator.

-Why would we call a function that returns a value and then do nothing with
+Why would we call a function that returns a value, and then do nothing with
-it?
-This would probably mean that the function does something more like modifies a state or performs *IO*.
+that value?
+This would probably mean that the function does something more,
+like modify a state or perform *IO*.
+Silly example might look similar
+to one below.

 ```c++
 #include <filesystem>